When Ads Become Profiles: Uncovering the Invisible Risk of Web Advertising at Scale with LLMs: Results

 After filtering, the dataset contains: \( 891 \) unique users, \(63{,}864\) total ad sessions and \( 435{,}314 \) total ad impressions.
-To further prepare the ad text for subsequent processing, we remove all HTML elements and markup, resulting in clean plain-text representations free from formatting artifacts.
+To prepare the ad text for subsequent processing, we remove all HTML elements and markup to produce clean plain-text.
 The demographic composition of the final filtered user cohort is detailed in Table~\ref{tab:dataset}.
-This table provides the operational definitions for all demographic categories, such as age ranges (older or younger), income brackets and education levels (higher or lower), used throughout our subsequent analyses.
+This table provides the operational definitions for all demographic categories, such as age ranges (older or younger), income brackets and education levels (higher or lower), used throughout our analyses.
 All monetary values, including income brackets, are reported in Australian Dollars (AUD).
 The distribution of ad content across IAB categories, which forms a core feature for our subsequent analyses, is visualised in Figure~\ref{fig:iab_category}.
-These distributions provide the foundational context for both our algorithmic bias audit and the user profile reconstruction experiments.
+These distributions provide the foundational context for our user profile reconstruction experiments.